FAIR WARNING THIS REVIEW IS GEARED TOWARD ADULTS. THERE MAY BE SOME OFFENSIVE OR FOUL LANGUAGE. No pictures, though.

 The Opolies of the world have long since been adapted to every fandom, theme, and wisecrack you could possibly imagine.
 It’s not necessarily the Opoly game that makes it fun but usually the people and ridiculous theme currently being played.

 For your adult viewing pleasure, I give you Wineopoly and Drinkopoly.

-Drinkopoly is your standard board-game-car-crash between drinking games and classic board games.
-There are the classic drinking game tasks of drink the beer, truth or dare, weird sexual stuff, and drink more beer combined with the classic board game mechanics of roll some dice and draw some cards.
+Drinkopoly is your standard board-game car crash between drinking games and classic board games.
+There are the classic drinking game tasks like drink-the-beer, truth or dare, weird sexual stuff, and drink-more-beer combined with the classic board game mechanics of roll-some-dice and draw-some-cards.
 What’s not to love?

 If you want to get serious with your Wineopoly, I suggest playing the Kendra variant.
 Kendra and her mom bought a bottle of each different type of wine and as they bought and sold properties, they opened up that particular wine and gave it a taste.

 I’ve decided to split these into a separate section of their own.
 Each one is an adult-themed party game with very similar mechanics, so instead of just having one big party game section, I wanted to focus on what each one brings to the table.